-There shall be two rounds for the compulsory schedule and one round each for freestyle unlimited and music freestyle.
-However, the lowest score of each competitor will be the throwaway score, the other scores are added and then divided by the number of counting preliminary rounds.
+There shall be two rounds of Set Manoeuvre flights and one round each for Freestyle and Music Freestyle.
+However, the lowest score of each competitor will be the throwaway score.
+The other scores are added together and then divided by the number of counting preliminary rounds.
 The result is the preliminary score.
 If only one round is possible then the classification will be based on that round.

-After completion of the preliminary flights the top 10 are entitled to two fly-off flights, one for compulsory and one for music freestyle schedule.
-The normalised results of the preliminary rounds for the top 10 pilots plus the two fly-off scores provide three normalised scores with the best two to count for the final individual classification.
+After completion of the preliminary flights, the top 10 competitors are entitled to three fly-off flights, one Set Manoeuvre flight, one Freestyle and one Music Freestyle flight.
+The normalised results of the preliminary rounds for the top 10 pilots plus the three fly-off scores provide four normalised scores with the best three to count for the final individual classification.